 About

-The Niels Bohr Institute carries an important legacy in physics and is one of the leading institute in theoretical and experimental physics.
+The Niels Bohr Institute carries an important legacy in physics and is one of the leading institutes in theoretical and experimental physics.
 Participants will have the occasion to visit the Institute, and hear about its tumultuous history.
 Copenhagen is a very enjoyable and beautiful city, and as the capital of Denmark has plenty of wonderful attractions and is easy to reach.
 The entire Nordic region has plenty to offer on both cultural and naturalistic sides, and is a remarkable place for summer vacations.

 About the Niels Bohr Institute